 Jean-Pierre’s story is at once fascinating and disappointing, because the special someone is not the ‘famous lover’ she’s been imagining, and not even a lover at all, but the object of love, of an unrequited love.
 The story is almost predictable, how the young Jacques Simon had been admitted to a student sanatorium with tuberculosis, and in that strange surreal environment, he had fallen in love with another patient.

 ‘Was he really in love for the first time?’

 ‘I think so.
 It’s the only way one can make sense of the story.’

 Jacques Simon was in an agony of love, and this agony was doubled and then redoubled, because the loved one was not homosexual and so could not return the love, and because the loved one soon recovered and went back to Paris, to his normal life, leaving Jacques Simon alone in the emotional turmoil of a broken heart.
-In the emotional turmoil of this first love,

 ‘He wrote letters to the loved one every day.
 Pages and pages of letters.
 And in these letters he begins to explore the themes that appear later in Paroles amoureux.
 It was the discovery of the language of love that was the real experience of Jacques Simon’s first love.’

 ‘It’s an extraordinary story; and yet, you know, it’s completely believable.’